WGYbuaa/BasicFlowGeneration/README.md

 - `datasets/industrial`: the industrial datasets.

 ## figure
-The figure of the paper is stored in the folder `figure`.
+The figures of the paper are stored in the folder `figure`.